 Use of natural resources

-To contribute with the reduction of greenhouse gas (GHG) emissions, the Company modified its employee air travel policy for meetings, including with clients.
-Whenever a face-to-face visit is not necessary, employees use videoconferences for client meetings in Brazil and abroad.
+To decrease greenhouse gas (GHG) emissions, the Company reduced employees’ air travel to attend meetings, including client meetings.
+Whenever a face-to-face visit is not necessary, employees use video conferencing tools for client meetings in Brazil and abroad.